Comcast/eel/doc/handlers.md

 #### Protocol

 Protocol to use for sending transformed events downstream.
 Default is `http` and for now this is the only protocol supported.
-Eel come with a pluggable publisher framework and the idea is to support protocol other than http in the future.
+EEL comes with a pluggable publisher framework and the idea is to support protocols other than http in the future.

 #### Verb